Kabbalah

 How Much Must You Give the Poor to Truly Satisfy Them

-The verse we’re looking at speaks of the poor being able to eat "in your gates and be sated."
-The rabbis, never ones to let a good turn of phrase go unexamined, ask: what does it r...
+The verse The rabbis, never ones to let a good turn of phrase go unexamined, ask: what does it really mean to be sated?
+How much is enough?
+Sifrei Devarim interprets this to mean g...

 The Promise Hidden in the Disorientation of New Study

 That feeling, that initial disorientation, that's something many of us experience when we first approach the vast ocean of Torah.
-But what if I told you that feeling is perfectly n...
+Feeling is perfectly normal, even expected?
+And th...

 Torah Nurtures a Vibrant Spectrum of Souls